This post may contain affiliate links. Read my disclosure policy.

 You’ll want to use a glass or ceramic baking dish that is about 1.5- to 2-quarts.
 I like to use a decorative stoneware dish or my Corning French White casserole dish, but a glass 11×7-inch baking pan works fine too.

 If you are going to a party and don’t want to worry about getting your dish back, a disposable aluminum pan will work just fine, but place it on a cookie sheet and check it a few minutes early to make sure it isn’t getting overcooked.

 Kentucky Hot Brown Dip

-- ¼ teaspoon grated nutmeg
+- 1/4 teaspoon grated nutmeg

-- 2 cups chopped cooked turkey
+- 2 cups cooked and chopped turkey

 - one small tomato, seeded and chopped

-- 6 slices bacon, crumbled
+- 6 slices bacon, cooked until crispy and crumbled

 - Crackers, sliced baguette, vegetables for serving